 The elevated concentrations of bacteria at South Kenai Beach relative to other locations can likely be attributed to the increase in fish carcasses and gull fecal matter during the dipnet personal use fishery in July.
 Though various factors influence the magnitude of bacteria concentrations in the lower Kenai River, the size and timing of the late-run sockeye population and dipnet personal use fishery (PUF) participation are likely among the largest.
 When more fish carcasses are disposed of on the beach, greater quantities of gull fecal matter contribute to bacteria growth unless mitigated.
 Annual participation in the Kenai River dipnet personal use fishery (PUF) continues to grow (Figure 10), thus monitoring and assessment of bacteria concentrations in the lower Kenai River will continue to remain essential.
 Even in spite of the travel challenges posed by the COVID-19 pandemic in summer 2020, overall revenue from – and thus participation in – the dipnet PUF in 2020 was up relative to 2019 ($367,982 in 2019, $456,411 in 2020) (Ostrander, 2020).
 Although the 2020 harvest was likely lower than 2019 due to the late arrival of a substantial portion of the late-run sockeye in 2020 (Figure 11), in general there is a close relationship between dipnet fishing effort and total annual harvest (Cenek and Franklin, 2017).

-The limited time span of data (2019-2020) addressed in this report makes ranking the importance of various factors that contribute to bacteria exceedances to challenging.
-A future analysis that includes a full assessment of all available bacteria concentrations data from 2010 - present in the context of likely predictors (e.g. size and timing of fishery harvest, river flow volume, water temperature, mitigation actions, etc.) may permit attribution of frequency or duration of exceedances to specific predictors.
 An especially valuable exploration of this data would include evaluating the effects of mitigation actions, such as beach raking, on bacteria concentrations, in order to allow managers to most effectively implement this management tool (e.g. Kinzelman et al. 2004).
 It is important to remember that assessments of best management practices (BMPs) and their effect on frequency and magnitude of exceedances should be evaluated in the context of the growing popularity of the dipnet PUF (Figure 10).